Ostorlab/KB/MOBILE_CLIENT/IOS/_HIGH/UNSAFE_KEYCHAIN_ACCESSIBILITY/description.md

 Insecure storage occurs when sensitive data is stored without proper protection mechanisms, such as those provided by the iOS keychain.
 This exposes the data to potential unauthorized access, posing a significant security risk for iOS apps.

-In this example, the secret password is stored in the keychain with unrestricted accessibility (`kSecAttrAccessibleAlways`), leaving it vulnerable to unauthorized access.
+In this example, the secret password is stored in the keychain with unrestricted accessibility (`kSecAttrAccessibleAlways`), leaving it vulnerable to unauthorized access:

 === "Swift"
 	```swift